Analytics

 Key Employers & Industry in Luton

-Luton and Dunstable Hospital NHS Trust is the dominant employer, with over 3,000 staff across acute medicine, surgery, emergency care, maternity, and diagnostics.
+Luton and Dunstable University Hospital NHS Foundation Trust is the dominant employer, operating acute services across medicine, surgery, emergency care, and maternity.
+Beyond the hospital, demand comes from:

 How Gangal Recruitment Helps